Last Updated on

 Massage should not be done directly over bruises, inflamed skin, unhealed wounds, tumors, abdominal hernia, or areas of recent fractures.

-It is always advisable to talk with your doctor if you are considering of getting aromatherapy massage.
+It is always advisable to talk with your doctor if you are considering getting an aromatherapy massage.

 - Do not have a heavy meal before a massage